hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description

+Currently a peer that is marked as disconnected can be returned when asking `EthPeers` for available peers, but returning a disconnected peer is not useful and potentially a cause of problems since all tasks will fail on it.
+Not sure how much this affect peer selection in the real world, but in unit tests it happens to choose a disconnected peer for request.
+In any case it seems reasonable to add this check, and we can evaluate if we also need to require that a peer is fully validated, before returning it as available

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->